W0805487/ManpreetBookStore1/ManpreetBookStore/README.txt

 2024

 Edit the category.js file according to given instruction write Delete on the place of Upsert in line 23..

+2040

+add Delete method CategoryController.cs file
+Run the project..
+Successfully run......

+Completed Assignment 2